- This post contains affiliate links. Read more here.

-A cat perch and bed in one, this gorgeous cat tower attempts to make up for a jaw-dropping price tag ($499 for the shorter 24” model, and $599 for the 41” style) with cat-friendly form and function and a clean, design-forward look.
+A cat perch and bed in one, this gorgeous cat tower attempts to make up for a jaw-dropping price tag with cat-friendly form and function and a clean, design-forward look.

 A fleece-lined, high-walled bed at the base is a cozy nook for cat napping kitties; another fleece-lined pad makes up a generously-sized perch at the top (for lounging, reclining, or just watching the world go by).

 Overall, we liked the beautiful, design-forward look; the piece does not immediately register as “cat furniture.”
-As cat furniture goes, it’s above-average quality, constructed of real plywood (as opposed to cheap particle or fiber board).
+It’s above-average quality, constructed of real plywood (as opposed to cheap particle or fiberboard).
 And it’s available in different finishes (natural or grey) and sizes depending on your tastes and needs.

-We weren’t crazy that it arrives disassembled, and in a lot of styrofoam packaging.
+We weren’t crazy that it requires a lot of assembling or that comes in a lot of styrofoam packaging.
 Once assembled (about 20 minutes) screw holes are visible in the bed area, detracting from the clean, flush look.

 If you can overlook these details, price isn’t an issue, and you’re as finicky as a cat about the things you like, this multipurpose cat tower might just be your next Instagram post to go viral.Shop at Tuft and Paw

-Your kitty does not have to be a Maine Coon to appreciate this handsome traditional-style 65-inch-tall tower, however, it’s designed for large cats, with a focus on stability and spacious lounging areas.
-It weighs a substantial 75 pounds, has a 24-by-24-inch base and boasts quality materials including solid wood structure, household-grade carpet, and natural un-oiled sisal rope that is safe for kitties!
-(Note: If your cat is big on scratching, keep in mind that this tree has only one scratching post.)Shop on Wayfair
+Your kitty does not have to be a Maine Coon to appreciate this handsome traditional-style 65-inch-tall tower.
+However, it’s designed for large cats, with a focus on stability and spacious lounging areas.
+It weighs a substantial 75 pounds, has a 24-by-24-inch base, and boasts quality materials including solid wood structure, household-grade carpet, and natural un-oiled sisal rope that is safe for kitties.
+(Note: If your cat is big on scratching, keep in mind that this tree has only one scratching post.)Shop on Wayfair Shop on Petco

 If your cat is into caves (and open platforms), check out this higher-end 66-inch tower from Frisco.
 You get what you pay for: It’s made of solid wood and covered in durable carpet.
-My cats love the long post covered in sisal for stretching and scratching!
-Note that the climbing is pretty challenging—this is definitely for your younger, more athletic kitty.Shop on Chewy
+My cats love the long post covered in sisal for stretching and scratching.
+The climbing is pretty challenging, however, so this is definitely for your younger, more athletic kitty.Shop on Chewy

 If you’ve gotten frustrated about hauling wobbly, beat-up cat trees off to the landfill, check out the solid wood, made-in-the-U.S. cat trees from New Cat Condos.
-We got the three-level Deluxe Kitty Pad.
-Sure, the old-school carpet coverings and thick, natural sisal are far from exciting design.
+There’s a reason why these are top-rated.
+We got the three-level Premier Kitty Pad.
+Sure, the old-school carpet coverings and thick, natural sisal are far from exciting in terms of design.
 But this tree is holding up to heavy use by our playful cats and it’s easy to clean.
-That’s real value for your money.Find on Amazon
+Talk about real value for your money.Shop on Amazon Shop on Petco